exanauts/ProxAL.jl/README.md

 julia --project deps/deps.jl
 ```

-This will also download the case files for TAMU 2K

 # Running Example

 Executing with [ExaTron](https://github.com/exanauts/ExaTron.jl/) as a backend, `T=2` time periods, and `K=1` contingencies.
 The example per default uses `ProxAL.CUDADevice`.